Isuzu Elf: First generation

 The cab-over 2 t Elf (TL221) was originally introduced in August 1959.
-It was originally only available with the 1491 cc GL150 petrol engine rated at 60 PS.
+It was originally only available with the 1491 cc GL150 gasoline engine rated at 60 PS.
 It had single headlights and rear-hinged doors.
 A longer wheelbase version, on 2460 mm versus the 2180 mm of the regular version, was also available.
 This carries the TL251 chassis code.

-In March 1960, a 2.0-liter diesel engine rated at 52 PS was introduced (TL121/151), a first for the class in Japan - this was soon followed by diesel models from Isuzu's competitors.
+In March 1960, a 2.0-liter diesel engine rated at 52 PS was introduced (TL121/151), a first for the class in Japan – this was soon followed by diesel models from Isuzu's competitors.
 In 1962 the engines were updated, and were now rated at 72 and 55 PS respectively.
 The chassis codes were changed to TL321/351 for the diesel version, reflecting the installation of the all new DL201 engine.
 A little later on, the chassis codes were reorganized and were now TLG10/11 for the petrol models and TLD10/11 for the diesels.
 In 1964, the long wheelbase model became the standard version.
 In 1964, the diesel version was also upgraded to the larger 2.2-litre C220 engine rated at 62 PS.
 In 1965, the Elf received a facelift, now having twin headlights.

 Isuzu ended up offering a very wide variety of bodyworks for the first generation Elf.
 These include the original integrated bed, as well as a separate truckbed with dropsides.
 There was a double-cab version available, as well as special bodywork for dedicated purposes such as a soda truck, a dumper, and a tanker.
 There was also a "Route Van" model with a glazed rear compartment and seating either three or six passengers, as well as the "Elf Bus" which was available in two models from 1960.
 The Elf Light Bus has integrated bodywork with the long wheelbase and seats 21 passengers (chassis codes BL171/271 for the diesel/petrol) while the Elf Micro Bus fits into the very narrow slot between the Route Van and the Light Bus.
 The Micro Bus originally had the Route Van's bodywork but was more passenger-oriented (seating 12 or 15).
 It carried the TL121/151/21/251B chassis codes, and from 1961 it received its own rear bodywork with bigger glazing.
 The Elf Bus later became its own line, called the Isuzu Journey.